 Simon Weller started with British Rail as a teenager in 1987 and joined ASLEF immediately.
 After working as a driver's assistant, he qualified as a train driver in 1989.
 Since then, Simon served as a branch official, LDC (Shop Steward), company negotiator, Executive Committee member and left train driving in 2009.

 He is now ASLEF's elected Assistant General Secretary responsible for covering for the General Secretary in his absence as well as education, equalities, pensions, recruitment and inter-union relations

 Simon has been a member of the TUC General Council since the 2011 Congress.

 Tony Woodhouse is Chair of the Executive Council of Unite the Union representing the North West region.
-He is the Chair of the Executive Committee.
+He is the Chair of the TUC Executive Committee.

 Matt Wrack is General Secretary of the Fire Brigades Union.

 Matt was born in Manchester 1962 and joined the London Fire Brigade in 1983.
 He worked at various fire stations in East London and quickly became involved in the Fire Brigades Union, becoming a Branch Secretary in 1984.
 He served as a member of the FBU London Regional Committee 1988-2005, became London FBU Regional Organiser in 2002 and was elected Regional Secretary in 2004.

 Matt was elected FBU Assistant General Secretary in March 2005 and was elected General Secretary in May 2005.
 He is the Employee Side Joint Secretary of the National Joint Council for Local Authority Fire and Rescue Services (NJC) and also for the Middle Managers' Negotiating Body (MMNB).

 Matt is a member of the TUC General Council and the TUC Executive Committee.